LordofNotCommitting/ShowDetectionRadiusLive/README.md

 Changelog:

+v1.31:
+ok I found correct layer to work on.
+And now detection radius look less terrible in fog of war.

 v1.3:
 Now you can see detection tile when aiming, This could be turned off on MCM menu.
 This mod also now requires MCM because of this.